-11.1 All tokens, cities and ships not currently in play on the board by the play are held in the Player Mat.
+- 11.1 All tokens, cities and ships not currently in play on the board are held on the Player Mat.
 These are referred to as stock and are kept in the stock area of the Player Mat.
 When tokens, cities and ships are removed from the board they are placed in stock and may be returned to play at a later time.
-No playing piece is ever permanently removed from the game.

-11.2 When tokens are placed in the treasury area of the Player Mat they become a currency that may be used to purchase civilization cards, cards and, in some cases, mitigate the effects of calamities.
+No playing piece is ever permanently removed from the game. - 11.2 When tokens are placed in the treasury area of the Player Mat they become a currency that may be used to purchase civilization cards, trade cards and, in some cases, mitigate the effects of calamities.
 It is important not to mix tokens in stock with tokens in treasury, as they serve separate functions.
 To maintain this distinction, tokens placed in treasury should be inverted.

-12. CALAMITY EFFECTS SUMMARY
+12. CALAMITY QUICK CHART

-12.1 The Calamity Effects Summary sets out the effects of each calamity and is printed separately for ease of reference.
+12.1 The Calamity Quick Chart sets out the effects of each calamity and is printed separately for ease of reference.

-13. CIVILIZATION CARD CREDIT TABLE
+13. CIVILIZATION ADVANCES QUICK CHART & CREDIT QUICK CHART